F.H. Steinbart

 F.H.
 Steinbart is a homebrew supply store on SE 12th Avenue in Portland, Oregon.
-It is the oldest homebrew supply store in the country and helped nurture the vibrant Pacific Northwest craft-brewing scene.
+It is the oldest homebrew supply store in the United States and helped nurture the vibrant Pacific Northwest craft-brewing scene.

 Franz Steinbart

 It was founded in 1918 by Franz Steinbart, who was born in West Prussia in 1854.
 Steinbart immigrated to New York at 25, then moved to Iowa, worked on a farm, and learned English.
 In 1889, he married Henrietta in Cleveland and they had 5 children (Elsa, Adelaid, Erna, Claus, and Kurt).
 They moved to Milwaukee, Wi, where Steinbart managed the affluent Deutsche Club.
 He later worked for the Koss Company, which manufactured brewing equipment, and he traveled through the Western United States selling equipment to brewers.
 In 1912, the family moved to Barons, Alberta, Canada, where Steinbart managed a hotel.
 Three years later, they moved to Portland; Franz founded FH Steinbart & Son Co. in 1918.

 Originally located on 88 First Street in Portland, the store sold new and used brewing equipment like filters for soda and fruit juice, bottle fillers, crown caps, and labelers.
 They also sold ingredients like barley malt extract and ground barley, hops, and gelatin.
 When Steinbart died in 1934, the store was located at 527 SE Grand Street.

-It's noteworthy that the shop opened the year national Prohibition was passed – and 2 years after Prohibition was enacted in Oregon.
+The shop opened the year national Prohibition was passed, and two years after Prohibition was enacted in Oregon.
 F.H.
 Steinbart sold equipment and ingredients to the large commercial breweries that continued to produce “near beer” and soda; they also sold supplies to wineries produced sacramental wines for religious ceremonies.
 However, people still made beer and moonshine during Prohibition out of raisins, rice, or potatoes; there were also 12 malt stores in Portland in that era.
 The store also advertised complete brewing systems, like the 300 barrel brewhouse advertised in the 1918 Western Brewer.